Couple or Family Charts

 Option 1 includes a single patient chart, note, and billing for the primary partner or family member only, whereas option 2 includes a patient chart, note, and billing for both partners or family members.

-Create a client chart, schedule, complete notes, and bill for the primary partner / family member only.
+Create a client profile, complete note, & bill for the primary partner / family member only.

 1. Create a "primary" client

 Decide which person in the couple serves as the primary patient.
-(You could have them flip a coin).
-If you are not billing insurance, the patient first name could be ‘John and Mary’ and the patient last name could be ‘Jones’ or ‘Jones and Johnson” If you ARE billing insurance, the name entered must be the name of the identified patient.
+If you are not billing insurance, the patient first name could be ‘John and Mary’ and the patient last name could be ‘Jones’ or ‘Jones and Johnson" If you ARE billing insurance, the name entered must be the name of the identified patient.
 The ‘nick name’ on the profile could be ‘Mary and John’ or ‘Family’

 2. Schedule Appointment